 Your body does not need sports drinks if you are not exercising.
 These drinks are specially designed for people that are exercising and sweating a lot.
 If you drink sports drinks when you are not exercising, you will simply be increasing your sugar intake.

 Certain people can benefit from sports drinks when doing physical activity.
 Not everyone needs sports drinks when exercising.
-Talk to your doctor or dietitian to find out if you should be using a sport drink when you exercise.
-See the article on Nutrition and Active Living FAQs.
+Read this article and talk to your dietitian or healthcare provider to find out if you should be using a sports drink when you exercise.

 Facts on energy drinks

-Energy drinks claim to “make you more alert and give you energy.”
-Most have caffeine as an ingredient.
+Energy drinks are beverages that have ingredients like caffeine, vitamins and herbs.
 Like pop, they often contain high amounts of sugar.
-Certain people like children and women who are breastfeeding or pregnant should not use energy drinks.
+Children, teens, and women who are breastfeeding or pregnant should not use energy drinks.
 Read more about energy drinks here.

 You may also be interested in: